 Yuki Yama Backcountry Tour

-BY POPULAR REQUEST, WE HAVE CREATED A NEW TOUR FOR THOSE KEEN TO USE THE LIFTS AND THEIR OWN TWO FEET TO EXPLORE SOME OF THE BEST BACKCOUNTRY IN JAPAN!
+THIS NEW TOUR IS HERE TO STAY!
+FOR THOSE KEEN TO USE THE LIFTS AND THEIR OWN TWO FEET TO EXPLORE SOME OF THE BEST BACKCOUNTRY IN JAPAN!

 “Yuki Yama” – Japanese for snowy mountain… we think that’s a fairly accurate name!